alarixnia/aiomixer/README.md

 It allows you to select the primary port.
 For example, on a laptop, it can control whether audio is exclusively output to speakers, headphones, or both.

+**Q: How do I control USB audio volume, or a secondary sound card?**

+Your device is likely available as a secondary mixer device - try `aiomixer -d /dev/mixer1`